Vol. I · District 5 Rachel Hurley for Tennessee’s 5th Filed for record

 The pushback I’m ready for

 “Term limits is too slow.
-Voters want immediate action.”
+People want action now.”

-I hear this one the most, and it comes from good people.
-It is also wrong, and I want to be specific about why.
+I hear this one the most, from good people.
+It’s also wrong, and here’s why.

-Republicans have been playing a fifty-year game.
-The Federalist Society, Heritage, the state policy shops, the pipeline that turns law students into judges - they built all of it slowly, on purpose.
-It delivered the Supreme Court that overturned Roe.
-It delivered the state legislatures that passed voter suppression.
-It delivered the map I’m running inside.
-They had a plan and they ran it and they won.
+Republicans played a fifty-year game - the think tanks, the state policy shops, the pipeline that turns law students into judges.
+They built it slow, on purpose.
+It gave them the Supreme Court that overturned Roe, the state legislatures that passed voter suppression, and the map I’m running inside.
+They had a plan, ran it, and won.

 Democrats spent those same fifty years chasing the win in front of them.
-The ACA, which Republicans have been chipping at since the day it passed.
-Climate policy by executive order, which the next Republican president signs away.
-Big fights, real wins, and most of them sitting on a foundation that the other side can knock out whenever they take power back.
+Big fights, real wins - and most of them sitting on a foundation the other side can knock out the next time they take power.
 What Republicans built lasts.
 What Democrats built keeps getting repealed.

-That is why term limits comes first.
-Every other fix on this list assumes the people in those seats today will eventually leave.
-They won’t.
-Not unless something makes them.
+That’s why term limits comes first.
+Every other fix on my list assumes the people in those seats will eventually leave.
+They won’t - not unless something makes them.

 The other pushback

-If a member of Congress can’t figure out how to write a bill and get it passed inside twelve years, they’re not good at the job.
-Twelve years is six full House terms.
-That is plenty of time to learn a policy area cold, build the relationships it takes to move legislation, and put real wins on the board.
-Nobody who fails at that for twelve years was held back by the clock.
+If someone can’t figure out how to write a bill and pass it in twelve years, they’re not good at the job.
+Twelve years is six full House terms - plenty of time to learn an issue cold, build the relationships to move a bill, and put real wins on the board.

-And there are two kinds of institutional knowledge.
-One kind is knowing how the place works - how a bill actually moves, which committee kills what.
-That kind gets passed down through staff and committees and doesn’t leave when one member does.
-The other kind is being how the place works - the donor list, the lobbyist friendships, the favors owed.
-That is the kind we want to expire on a schedule.
-Term limits keep the second kind from piling up.
+There are two kinds of experience.
+One is knowing how the place works - how a bill moves, which committee kills what.
+That gets passed down through staff and committees and doesn’t leave when one member does.
+The other is being how the place works - the donor list, the lobbyist friendships, the favors owed.
+That’s the kind we want to expire on a schedule.
+Term limits stop the second kind from piling up.
 They don’t touch the first.

 This is the work.
 Help me do it.